ganbarodigital/php-mv-defensive/docs/V1/Exceptions/index.md

 [`BadRequirements`](BadRequirements.html) | thrown when you pass something that isn't a requirements list into one of the [Requirements](../Requirements/index.html) classes
 [`BadRequirementData`](BadRequirementData.html) | thrown when you pass bad data into one of the [Requirements](../Requirements/index.html) classes
 [`UnsupportedType`](UnsupportedType.html) | thrown when you pass the wrong data type into one of the [Requirements](../Requirements/index.html) classes
+[`UnsupportedValue`](UnsupportedValue.html) | thrown when you pass in a parameter that has the right data type, but a value that can't be accepted

 Click on the name of an exception to see full details.